-Data Breach Response: What Your Organisation Must Do in the First 24 Hours
+Data Breach Response in the First 24 Hours

 You just found out about a data breach, it may be that hackers broke into a server and stole credit card numbers, or boxes of confidential information went missing from a storage room.